Measuring the information society and statistics on science, technology and innovation

-In November 2010, the Bureau reviewed in-depth the topic of measuring information society and statistics on science, technology and innovation.
-The Bureau concluded that a lot of work is being done by different agencies in the area, and the work could be better coordinated.
+The Bureau reviewed measuring information society in November 2010, and concluded that a lot of work is being done by different agencies in the area, and the work could be better coordinated.

 Outcome of the review